Namesoverrated/NoBats/README.md

-# NoStriders
+# NoBats
-Stops Striders from spawning.
+Stops Bats from spawning.
+Thanks to Filler256 for the base code